Screen#

 controller.screen.draw_circle(x=320, y=240, radius=200, color=GREEN)

-The controller's screen shows a green circle with a thin white border drawn in the center.
+A screenshot of the VEX AIR Drone Controller's screen with a large solid green circle with a thin white border drawn centered on the screen.

 show_file#